MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/power-fx/intro-to-pfx.md

 ---
 title: Power Fx and cards overview (Preview)
-description: Learn about Power FX and how it's used to add business logic in Microsoft Power Apps cards. ms.date: 09/20/2022 ms.topic: overview
+description: Learn about Power FX and how it's used to add business logic in cards for Microsoft Power Apps. ms.date: 09/20/2022 ms.topic: overview
 author: iaanw